It's not too late to make some very simple, yet very impactful technology choices this year!

-A new year is upon us!
-As we prepare for the “roarin’ 20s”, many of you are likely considering some resolutions for your new year.
-While some of us will inevitably let the gym take our monthly payment without us darkening the door or not get to every book we intend to read, this is a great time to reevaluate many of our technology choices — or lack thereof.
+While many have already let the gym take our monthly payment without us darkening the door, we're still not too far along in the year to reevaluate many of our technology choices — or lack thereof.
 In the spirit of remaining vigilant against cyberthreats and other dangerous technological scenarios, we’d like to take a few minutes to recommend some new year’s resolutions for your technology usage.

 1. Scheduling Automatic Backups

 Remembering to backup your data is a pain.
 Wouldn’t it be nice if some program could just backup your data for you?
 Well, it exists!
 When you schedule automatic, cloud-based data backups, you help to protect yourself and your business from malware and ransomware attacks.
-Not sure how to schedule up automatic data backups?
-A managed network professional can show you how.
+Investing in a reliable cloud backup protocol is not only a smart move for your company, but it will likely help you sleep a little better at night.

 2. Staying Up-to-Date on System Updates